A virtual trip from the center of New York City to the heart of Zurich

 Arthur Clay: Concept, Management, and Curation.

-John Craig Freeman: Concept and Technical Direction
+John Craig Freeman: Technical Direction

 Christopher Clay, Metro Station Design and Plan Drafting

 Professor Marc Pollefeys & researchers from Computer Vision and Geometry Lab ETH Zurich

 Professor John Craig Freeman, Department of Visual and Media Arts, Emerson College

 Professor Arthur Clay, Art & Technology Department, Sogang University, Seoul, South Korea